GNyoufun/IT-101/docs/Communication/Retro.md

     - Research and re-design on API implementation and designs
     - More detail records in StandUp meetings
 - Shout out
-    - Shout out to Ella and Jessica for the beautifully designed FrontEnd user interfaces and the fast implementations
+    - Shout out to Ella and Jessica, the FrontEnd memebers for the beautifully designed FrontEnd user interfaces and the fast implementations